ARUNexe/Security-Manager/README.md

-# Security-Manager
-Security manager that implements specific security measures on a Windows 10 operating system

 # Introduction
 - Security manager that implements specific security measures on a Windows 10 operating system.
 - All the modules works by changing system values.